All-Discard Sourdough Pancakes

 • Pancakes are ready to be flipped, when there are a lot of little bubbles on top.
 The edges should be starting to set and turn golden.
 If you can slide a spatula underneath and loosen the pancake from the pan, it’s ready to flip!

 • Preheat the pan well, but keep the heat down on low to medium-low.
-Pancakes should be golden and fluffy by the time they’re cooked through, not dark and crispy.
+Pancakes should be golden and fluffy by the time they’re cooked through, not flat and crispy.

-• If you want, keep baked pancakes warm in a low oven until you’re ready to serve.
-I find stacking them on a plate as I go is more than enough to keep them warm, even without covering with a tea towel.
+• I find stacking baked pancakes on a plate as I go is more than enough to keep them warm, even without covering with a tea towel.
+If you want, you can also keep them warm in a low oven until you’re ready to serve.

 Variations